-Hecla has entered into a toll milling agreement with Excellon Resources Inc. in which sulphide ore from San Sebastian would be trucked 26 miles to Excellon’s Miguel Auza flotation mill facility, in Zacatecas for processing.
+Hecla has entered into a toll milling agreement with Excellon Resources Inc. in which sulfide ore from San Sebastian would be trucked 26 miles to Excellon’s Miguel Auza flotation mill facility, in Zacatecas for processing.
 Excellon will provide 440 tons per day of milling capacity to Hecla and, in due course, the mill will be upgraded to include a copper flotation circuit.
-The mine will take a bulk sample in the third quarter and if it is positive, mining sulphide ore could begin in 2019.
-San Sebastian sulphides have the potential for five years of mine life and considerable upside with the recent exploration discoveries.
+The mine will take a bulk sample in the fourth quarter of 2018 and if it is positive, mining sulfide ore could begin in 2019.
+San Sebastian sulfides have the potential for five years of mine life and considerable upside with the recent exploration discoveries.

 125 Years of Mining (Spanish)